Radostin102/system_prompt/PROMPT.md

 - Always follow DRY (Don't Repeat Yourself) and SOLID principles
 - Always follow best modern coding practices
 - Split large scripts into multiple files to improve readability and maintainability
-- Always write a docstring for functions and classes (if possible)
+- Always write a docstring for functions, classes, and modules (if possible)
 - Always use decorators in Python (e.g., `@staticmethod`)

 **Commands:**